pablemus/SalesSystem/README.md

 - 🔄 Logout and token expiration handling
 - 🧾 Dynamic dashboards for employees and customers
 - 📝 Sales form (create, list, filter)
-- 🖼️ Product image upload and preview (stored in **Amazon S3**)
+- 🖼️ Product image upload and preview (stored in **Azure Blob Storage**)
 - 📊 Visual reports (sales by employee, by date, etc.)
 - 🧑‍💼 Admin panel for user management
 - 📁 Export reports to PDF/CSV
-- 🌐 Full production deployment with AWS integration
+- 🌐 Full production deployment with Azure integration

 ---